THERETRA ALECTO (Linnaeus, 1758)

 PUPA: 50--60mm.
 Light brown and noticeably dorso-ventrally flattened, with a granulose, keel-shaped proboscis projecting beyond the head.
 Cremaster short, broadly triangular, downward curving.
 Pupation may take place in a variety of sites: most larvae construct a loosely spun cocoon amongst dead leaves on the ground; others may pupate under stones or beneath the bark of a nearby tree, without forming a cocoon; during the summer months many pupate above ground, forming a cradle of vine leaves pulled together, usually in the notch of a stem.
 This stage lasts from fifteen days to five months, depending on the climate.
 Overwinters as a pupa.

-A species which is partially migrant, individuals having been found as far west as Sicily (Mina-Palumbo & Failla-Tedaldi, 1889; Spuler, 1908 -- although Mariani, 1939, doubts this) and north to Romania (Fleck, 1901); resident in south-western Bulgaria (Ganev, 1984).
-It is regularly taken in Corfu, where it may be a resident.
+A species which is partially migrant, individuals having been found as far west as Sicily (Mina-Palumbo & Failla-Tedaldi, 1889; Spuler, 1908 -- although Mariani, 1939, doubts this) and north to Romania (Fleck, 1901; König, 2003); resident but rare in south-western Bulgaria (Ganev, 1984; Hristova & Beshkov, 2016) and the Republic of North Macedonia (Krpač et al., 2019).
+It is regularly taken in Corfu, where it is probably resident.

 Extra-limital range.
-Pakistan and India to Taiwan and the Indonesian Islands.
+Pakistan (Rafi et al., 2014) and India (Pathania, Sunita Sharma & Gill, 2014) to Taiwan and the Indonesian Islands.